will62794/will62794.github.io/_posts/2025-05-13-simple-serializable-snapshot-isolation.md

 The paper first examines the question of what role write-write conflicts play in snapshot isolation and serializability.
 The most standard example of non-serializable snapshot isolation histories are those containing *[write skew](https://jepsen.io/consistency/phenomena/a5b)* anomalies, where transactions don't write to conflicting keys, but may update keys in a way that violates some global constraint.

-They note, though, that aborting transactions on write-write conflict is also overly restrictive in some ways i.e. transactions will be aborted in some cases even if no serialization anomaly would manifest.
-They consider a modified variant of the *lost update* anomaly, like
+They note, though, that aborting transactions on write-write conflicts is also overly restrictive in some ways i.e. transactions will be aborted in some cases even if no serialization anomaly would manifest.
+They consider a modified variant of the *[lost update](https://jepsen.io/consistency/phenomena/p4)* anomaly, like

 $$
 r_1(x) \, \, w_2(x) \, \, w_1(x) \, \, c_1 \, \, c_2